 South Transfer Station

-This complex project involves the master planning of seven new facilities on a Seattle Public Utility-owned closed-landfill site totaling 11 acres in size, which will support the nearby SPU Transfer Station built in 2014.
-The site will have 100,000 sf of structures including Recycling and Reuse Facility (15,000 sf), Dewatering and Decant Facility (MRF), and other associated structures.
+This complex project involved the master planning of seven new facilities on Seattle Public Utility's 11-acre closed-landfill site, which supports the nearby SPU Transfer Station built in 2014.
+The site is home to 100,000 sf of structures including the Recycling and Reuse Facility (15,000 sf), Dewatering and Decant Facility (MRF), and other associated structures.

-RAI provided two schematic design options for the layout of the Graffiti Ranger and Illegal Dumping Support Facility on the site, along with space allocations and floor plans.
+Rolluda Architects provided two schematic design options for the layout of the Graffiti Ranger and Illegal Dumping Support Facility on the site, along with space allocations and floor plans.
 Pros and cons were provided, along with costs to be integrated.
-The building requires approximately 900 sf of office tenant space and 700 sf of operational area (locker rooms and storage).
-The operation requires parking for a minimum of (6) field ops trucks and parking for a staff of 11.
-Using 3D modeling, RAI conducted a graphic analysis of all eleven facilities and their impact to site layout and density.
+The completed building includes approximately 900 sf of office tenant space and 700 sf of operational area (locker rooms and storage).
+The operation utilizes parking for a minimum of six field operations trucks and parking for a staff of eleven.
+Using 3D modeling, Rolluda Architects conducted a graphic analysis of all eleven facilities and their impact to site layout and density.

 Type: Municipal Client: City of Seattle Public Utilities